sjev/esp_dev/doc/docs/index.md

 After multiple projects on multiple platforms I tend to make a mess and forget what I was working on.
 This documentation is an attempt to write down some notes and avoid wasting time in the future.

+There are two ways of programming :

+1. Micropython
+2. ESPHome

 ## Directory structure

 ``` none